Supporting children and young people- other resources

 Dementia Explained

-Dementia Explained is Alzheimer’s Research’s website for children and younger people.
+Dementia Explained is Alzheimer’s Research’s information for children and younger people.
 It offers age-appropriate information about dementia across three age ranges.

 Dementia Friends